Nintendo Switch To Get ‘Valkyria Chronicles Remastered’ In October

 Valkyria Chronicles Remastered, the popular tactical role-playing game published by Sega, will be coming to the Nintendo Switch in October.

 Sega announced the game’s release at the 2018 PAX West panel, reported Siliconera.
 According to ComicBook, a digital copy of Valkyria Chronicles Remastered will hit Nintendo’s portable console on October 16 in the Americas and Europe simultaneously.
 In Japan, the RPG classic will be released a couple of days earlier on September 27.
-Valkyria Chronicles will be sold for USD 19.99 and can be downloaded at Nintendo’s e-shop.
+Valkyria Chronicles will be sold for $19.99 and can be downloaded at Nintendo’s e-shop.
 A physical copy of Valkyria Chronicles Remastered for the Switch has not been announced.

 The RPG was originally released for the PlayStation 3 in 2008.
-Its popularity has lead to the creation of a beloved series.
+Its popularity has led to the creation of a beloved series.
 Valkyria Chronicles 4 will port on the Switch on September 25.
 Switch gamers who buy Valkyria Chronicles 4 will get a 25 percent discount on the remastered version coming out next month.

 Switch fans purchasing VC Remastered should know that it might not be the same as the remastered version released for the PlayStation 4 or PC, reported Game Informer.
 It is unclear how the Switch Port differs from the remastered versions released on other platforms.
 It is also uncertain if Valkyria Chronicles Remastered will run the same as VC4 on the Switch.